snkas/basic-sim/doc/pingmesh_application.md

 * `pingmesh_interval_ns`
   - **Description:** interval to send a ping (in nanoseconds)
   - **Value type:** positive integer
+  - **Note:**
+    If all pings would start at the same time (t=0), they would all get simultaneously put into the same same queue.
+If you would have 10000 nodes (and endpoints), and 1 outgoing net-device (link) then there will be in one logical time moment (t=0) 9999 packets being put into the queue.
+Even if the net-device rate is high (10 Gbit/s), the maximum queue size will cause the drop of a large portion of the 9999.
+To mitigate this, pings are started with `interval / (no. of endpoints - 1)` between each other for each node.
+For example: there are 5 endpoints, with ping pairs `set(0->1, 0->2, 0->3, 1->0, 1->2)` at interval 80ms.
+    The ping 0->1 will start at t=0ms, 0->2 at t=20ms, 0->3 at t=40ms, 1->0 at t=0ms and 1->2 at t=20ms
+    (ping pairs are ordered such that the start difference is known in advance irrespective of ordering in the set).

 The following are OPTIONAL: